genesisxyz/react-native-calypso-pos/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/PosExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-pos`.
+To edit the Objective-C or Swift files, open `example/ios/PosExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-calypso-pos`.

-To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-pos` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-calypso-pos` under `Android`.

 ### Commit message convention